-Once you have Steps 1-3 set up, then you’re ready to check for and perform updates to your core files, plugins and themes.
+Once you have Steps 1-3 set up, then you’re ready to check for and perform updates to your core files, plugins, and themes.
 Each week you should be checking for new plugin and theme releases.
 Some releases will be simple bug fixes, adding new functionality or patching a security risk from a previous version.
-You’ll want to evaluate the new version and update appropriately.
+You’ll want to evaluate the new version and update it appropriately.

 Prior to performing any updates, you’ll want to make sure you have a recent back in case an update breaks any part of your website.
 Having a backup will allow you to easily revert back to a working version of your website.

 Step 5: Review the front-end and back-end of your website.